Stillat/antlers-components/readme.md

 ### Nesting Antlers Component Partials

 We may also nest partial components by including them within other components.
-Like with regular components, we most specify what values we want to be passed along to our nested components:
+Like with regular components, we must specify what values we want to be passed along to our nested components:

 ```antlers
 <div>